...

 • More confidence and improved energy

 If your progress plateaus, this is a good time to revisit your diet, activity level, and hydration habits.
 Small adjustments can make a big difference.
+For detailed strategies on maximizing your results, check out our guide on optimizing Ozempic with diet and exercise.

 Month 6 and Beyond: Long-Term Transformation

 With consistent use, supportive habits, and good tolerance, many patients achieve 15–20% total body weight loss within 6–12 months.
+Learn more about realistic long-term weight loss expectations.

 At this stage: